Novage/p2p-media-loader/docs/api.md

 - `segmentManager`
     + a `SegmentManager` instance to use;
-      please note that `settings.loaderSettings` value is ignored in this case
+      please note that `loaderSettings` value is ignored in this case
-    + if not set, a new one will be created with `HybridLoader` and provided `settings.loaderSettings`
+    + if not set, a new one will be created with `HybridLoader` and provided `loaderSettings`
 - `loaderSettings`, an `Object` with properties:
     + `bufferSegmentsCount`
         - a positive integer `Number`